brawer/wikidata-qrank/README.md

 | [Q252869](https://www.wikidata.org/wiki/Q252869)         | Äffle & Pferdle    |    24545 |

-Of course, QRank is not just for fictional characters: Use it to rank everything from animals, brands, cities, libraries, museums, ... to zoos, or anything else with a Wikimedia page.
+Of course, Wikidata QRank is not just for fictional characters: Use it to rank everything from animals, brands, cities, libraries, museums, ..., to zoos; or anything else with a Wikimedia page.
 To avoid seasonal effects, QRank is calculated over a one-year sliding window.